Alby1/minecraft-mod-epica/README.md

 # minecraft-mod-epica
-Una mod epica per un modpack epico
+Una mod epica per un modpack epico.

+## What is this?

+Just a mod I am making to enjoy making something and playing with my friends.

-## Setup
+## Why?

-For setup instructions, please see the [Fabric Documentation page](https://docs.fabricmc.net/develop/getting-started/creating-a-project#setting-up) related to the IDE that you are using.
+If you're asking yourself "why is this repository for a dumb Minecraft mod public?", my answer would be: if GitHub is going to parse it to train an AI, I might as well leave it such that everyone can find modding references if they need to.